AbbyTheGod/Galxe-Alert/README.md

 # Galxe Quest Monitor Bot 🤖

 A fully automated Telegram bot that monitors Galxe quest pages for specific projects and sends new quest notifications to a Telegram channel.
+Optimized for Ubuntu VPS deployment.

 ## Features ✨